jmcanterafonseca-iota/stardust-examples/digital-assets/03-mint-native-tokens.md

 In order to mint a new class of native tokens you need:

-* An *unspent Output* that holds enough funds so that the storage costs of the different outputs involved can be covered.
+* An initial *unspent Output* that holds enough funds so that the storage costs of the different Outputs involved can be covered.
 In the Testnet, you can [request funds through the Faucet](../value-transactions/request-funds-from-the-faucet/).
 Remember that storage costs must always be covered by **protocol-defined tokens** (`SMR`).
-* A *Token Scheme*, which includes a class ID for your native token, the initial supply (how many native tokens of that class are minted initially) and the maximum supply.
+* A *Token Scheme*, that defines a class of tokens with *initial supply* (how many native tokens of that class are minted initially) and *maximum supply*.
 * A *Foundry Output* that captures all the parameters and state related to your new class of native tokens.
 * An *Alias Address* that will be used to control the Foundry Output associated to your new class of native tokens.
-Any change made to the Foundry state will require the keys of the State Controller of this Alias Address and the corresponding state transition that will generate a subsequent Alias Output.
+Any change made to the Foundry state will require the keys of the State Controller of this Alias Address and the corresponding state transition that will generate a subsequent unspent Alias Output.
 * An *Address* to which the initial supply of native tokens (the ones initially minted) will be transferred to (through a Basic Output).

 ## Transfer funds to cover storage deposits

 The first step is to ensure that you have enough funds in your initial address to cover storage deposits.
 In the testnet you can do that by generating, through the Faucet, a new Basic Output controlled by your address, as we explained in previous tutorials.

-For this tutorial concern, the address that holds initial set of funds (protocol-defined `SMR` tokens) to cover storage costs is: `rms1qqmh53jar5hx70jhu9xmlqshr0n6gusnj96rsmvxlewm536uf4g57wnm646`

 ## Mint a new Alias ID

-In order to mint a new Alias ID you must follow the steps described by the previous tutorial.
+In order to mint a new Alias ID you must follow the steps described by the [previous tutorial]().
 Please ensure that you transfer enough funds to this Alias so that it can cover later costs related to minting native tokens.

 For the purposes of this tutorial we are going to use an Alias as follows: